-- About a third of people with diabetes may develop kidney failure. - Because diabetes may harm the blood vessels in the body, it can cause kidney damage. - Early kidney damage from diabetes can be found by a test called uACR that checks for a tiny amount of protein in the urine.
-A test called eGFR lets your healthcare professional know how much kidney function you have. - Treatment with some high blood pressure medicines called ACE inhibitors or ARBs can slow the loss of kidney function in people with diabetes, even in people with normal blood pressure. - Treatment with oral antidiabetic (blood sugar lowering) drugs called SGLT2 inhibitors can slow the loss of kidney function in people with and without diabetes. - Reducing the amount of sodium (salt) in your diet may be needed if there is kidney damage or high blood pressure.
-The most common form of sodium is found in table salt. - Other things that can cause kidney damage and affect kidney function are: blocking of urine flow, urinary tract infection, and certain medicines (especially NSAIDs such as ibuprofen [Motrin®] and naproxen [Aleve®]).
+- About a third of people with diabetes may develop kidney failure. - Because diabetes may harm the blood vessels in the body, it can cause kidney damage. - Early kidney damage from diabetes can be found by a test that checks for a tiny amount of protein (called microalbuminuria) in the urine.
+A test called GFR tells your doctor how much kidney function you have. - Treatment with some high blood pressure medicines called ACE inhibitors or ARBs can slow the loss of kidney function in people with diabetes, even in people with normal blood pressure.

-- Early kidney disease rarely has symptoms.
-That is why it is so important to be tested regularly by your healthcare professional for kidney damage.
-An early sign of kidney damage is protein in the urine. - If chronic kidney disease causes kidney failure, you will need hemodialysis, peritoneal dialysis, or a kidney transplant to replace the work of your kidneys.
-The type of treatment that is best depends on overall health, lifestyle, and personal preference. - Diet is a very important part of the treatment for all patients with diabetes, even if they do not have chronic kidney disease.
+- Reducing the amount of sodium (salt) in your diet may be needed if there is kidney damage or high blood pressure.
+The most common form of sodium is found in table salt. - Other things that can cause kidney damage and affect kidney function are: blocking of urine flow, urinary tract infection and certain medicines (especially NSAIDs such as ibuprofen and naproxen). - Early kidney disease rarely has symptoms.
+That is why it is so important to be tested regularly by your doctor for kidney damage.
+An early sign of kidney damage is protein in the urine. - If chronic kidney disease causes kidney failure, you will need hemodialysis, peritoneal dialysis or a kidney transplant to replace the work of your kidneys.
+The type of treatment that is best depends on overall health, lifestyle and personal preference. - Diet is a very important part of the treatment of all patients with diabetes even if they do not have chronic kidney disease.